 It is expected that \$428.9 million will be received from state sources in FY 2025-26.
 The sources of state revenue include the one-quarter cent LTF sales tax of \$220.2 million, State Transit Assistance Fund (STAF) revenue of \$43.5 million, and other state grants.
 These revenue sources help fund the operations, administration, and capital expenditures of the bus program.
-It is estimated LTF growth will be flat compared to current yearend estimates.
+It is estimated LTF growth will be flat compared to current year-end estimates based on the forecast provided by MuniServices, LLC.